-English binder notebook paper any assigned homework book being currently read Books: may be purchased anywhere (suggest Half Price Books or Amazon.com).
-For Macbeth, we will use Macbeth (Shakespeare Made Easy) - ISBN-13: 978-0812035711.
-No specific editions are required for the other books.
-It is strongly advised that all four titles be purchased before class begins.
-"I don't have the book yet," will not be an accepted excuse for late homework, thus resulting in a lower grade.
-As of: 1/30/2025 Page 41 of 193 Format Writing and English Skills 1 HS - Mon - Jensen Class #: 412 Teacher: Nathan Jensen Grades: 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 10:15 - 11:14 Fee(s): Tuition Supply Fee \$70.00 \$25.00 Description: Format Writing and English Skills is a class that explains how to develop expository writing skills in a logical progression.
+3 ring binder with notebook paper and dividers Highlighters or note tabs "post-it" notes to mark books Book we are currently reading Two pocket folders without brads/student name on the outside Books: may be purchased anywhere (suggest Half Price Books or Amazon.com).
+Beowulf must be the Seamus Heaney translation.
+Beowulf translated by Seamus Heaney (be sure to purchase the correct translation) Hunger Games by Suzanne Collins The Book Thief by Markus Zusak Of Mice and Men by John Steinbeck A Christmas Carol by Charles Dickens A good English handbook of your choice is recommended.
+As of: 5/6/2025 Page 37 of 188 Format Writing and English Skills 1 HS - Mon - Jensen Class #: 412 Teacher: Nathan Jensen Grades: 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 10:15 - 11:14 Fee(s): Tuition Supply Fee \$70.00 \$25.00 Description: Format Writing and English Skills is a class that explains how to develop expository writing skills in a logical progression.
 Expository writing teaches the student how to inform, clarify, and persuade.
 This type of writing is the foundation to build communication skills used throughout a lifetime.
 The student learns how to organize material and how to write quickly.
 English skills to be covered will include the following: sentence structure, basic paragraph styles, essays in five-paragraph format, one MLA standard research paper, and skill sheets to practice grammar and punctuation.
 A short story is read, literary terms learned, and a literary essay is written during the second semester in order to prepare the student for a literature class.
 We end the year with business letter writing and resumes.
 Mr. Jensen's Zoom Policy: